 Food for Others obtains much of its food through food rescue operations and food drives.
-Staff and volunteers pick up good food that would otherwise be thrown away, due to overstocking or close to sell date on the product, from local grocery stores and other retail food establishments.
-The food is brought to the warehouse for temporary storage including refrigeration as appropriate.
+Staff and volunteers pick up good food that would have been thrown away— due to overstocking or an upcoming “sell date” on the product— from local grocery stores and other retail food establishments.
+The food is then brought to our warehouse for temporary storage including refrigeration as appropriate.
 Food drives provide the majority of our non-perishable food.

 In great part by people like you!
 Food for Others is a nonprofit that relies on contributions.
 Individuals, churches, corporations, foundations, Fairfax and Arlington Counties all contribute to the work of Food for Others.
-With almost 96 cents on the donated dollar going to help feed the hungry, it is a great investment in our community.
+With almost 96 cents on the donated dollar going to help feed the hungry, donations to Food for Others are a great investment in our community.